You Are Salt and Light: Why the Resurrection Still Matters

 What Light Does

 Light does not announce itself.
 It just is, and wherever it goes, darkness stops winning.
-Jesus says a city set on a hill "cannot be hidden."
+Jesus says "a city set on a hill cannot be hidden."
 That is not a threat.
 It is a promise.
 You are already visible.
 People already see your life.
 The only real question is what your shining is pointing toward.

 What the Resurrection Has Done to the World

-Here is where the Gravedigger File question gets answered head-on.
+Here is where The Gravedigger File question gets answered head-on.
 Because if the Christian faith were really privately engaging but culturally irrelevant, the last two thousand years of human history would look wildly different than they actually do.

 Live the Life

-Here is how the two halves of the sermon fit together.
 Jesus tells you who you already are - salt, light, preserving, seasoning, visible, shining - and the last two thousand years tell you what happens when people actually believe Him.

 So what does that look like on Monday morning for you?

 It also looks like not privatizing your faith.
 Not hiding your hope.
-Not filing Jesus away as a Sunday-only category.
-As Kent Keller said this past Sunday:
+Not filing following Jesus away as a Sunday-only category.
+This is who and what you are - now, be who you are.

 You do not have to become salt.
 You are salt.
 You do not have to become light.
 You are light.
 The resurrection of Jesus Christ made you that.
 Your job this week is not to manufacture a spiritual identity you do not have.
 It is to live the one you already received.